-Some things in motorsport are intiuitive.
+Some things in motorsport are intuitive.
 Other things not so much.
 Backsiding cones, for me anyway, was in the latter category.

-That framework isn’t wrong — it’s just incomplete, and autocross and rallycross will expose the gaps in it pretty quickly.
-If you approach a cone on one of these courses and treat it like the ideal place to apex the turn, it often won’t be the fasted line.
-That’s where backsiding comes in.
+That framework isn't wrong -- it's just incomplete, and autocross and rallycross will expose the gaps in it pretty quickly.
+If you approach a cone on one of these courses and treat it like the ideal place to apex the turn, it often won't be the fastest line.
+That's where backsiding comes in.

 What It Actually Means

-Here’s the clearest way I’ve found to think about it.
-Imagine a straight line runing down the track as the point of reference for your car’s angle on the course, as shown in the graphic below.
+Here's the clearest way I've found to think about it.
+Imagine a straight line running down the track as the point of reference for your car's angle on the course.
 The orange squares represent cones on the course.

 In this idealized scenario, as the car turns right it will cross the reference line mid-way between the two cones.
 As it crosses the line the car's balance will be midway between shifting from the left side to the right side as it begins to turn left.